MukamaJ-2/software-construction-mobile-app/README.md

   - Network / APIs
   - Data storage

 - Whether the feature requires internet connectivity
+- 1. It rquires for live streaming
 - What might happen if the network is slow or unavailable
 - 1. You will only be able to access the downloaded content
   2. some features like the colloborative creation of playlists and messaging services wo't be available